Giva’s List of 24 Top Call Center Statistics for 2025

 Similar to the advantages of speech analytics, predictive analytics can make a huge positive impact on productivity.
 According to a FinancesOnline report, when contact centers implement predictive and big data analytics, productivity can increase as much as 60%.
 Big data projects take time.

-However, with new powerful machine learning models, including several open-source solutions from Meta's AI Lab, we can expect the adoption rate of predictive analytics to accelerate in the years ahead.
+However, with new powerful machine learning models, we can expect the adoption rate of predictive analytics to accelerate in the years ahead.

 -

-Call centers are big employers in the US, employing nearly three million Americans, according to the (Statista Research Department).
+Call centers are big employers in the US, employing over three million Americans.
+(CWA Union)

 -